 Who does Hands Off work with?

-The Foundation works with reputable government bodies such as the Centre Against Sexual Assault (CASA) to ensure funding is available and allocated to appropriate clients and their families who have been victims of sexual assault.
+The Foundation works with reputable government bodies such as the Centre Against Sexual Assault (CASA), Sacred Heart Mission and The Salvation Army to ensure funding is available and allocated to appropriate clients and their families who have been victims of sexual assault.
 Those that are recipients of any support provided by the Hands Off Foundation are directly connected with CASA and have no subjective or preferential treatment.